google/WebFundamentals/src/content/en/updates/2016/10/resizeobserver.md

 ### What is being reported?

+Generally, `ResizeObserver` reports the content rectangle of an element.
+The content rectangle is the box in which content can be placed.
+It is the border box minus the padding.

+<img src="/web/updates/images/2016/10/resizeobserver/contentbox.png">

-It's important to note that `ResizeObserver` *reports* both the dimensions of the `contentRect` and the padding, while it only *watches* the `contentRect`.
+It's important to note that while `ResizeObserver` *reports* both the dimensions of the `contentRect` and the padding, it only *watches* the `contentRect`.
 *Don't* confuse `contentRect` with the bounding box of the element.
-Consequently, the top and left attribute of the `contentRect` are the offset from the border box.
-SVGs are an exception to the rule, where the dimensions of the bounding box will be reported.
+The bounding box, as reported by `getBoundingClientRect`, is the box that contains the entire element and its decendants.
+SVGs are an exception to the rule, where `ResizeObserver` will report the dimensions of the bounding box.

-<img src="/web/updates/images/2016/10/resizeobserver/contentbox.png">

 ### When is it being reported?